laurielim/REACT21K_UNIT_TESTING/end_assignment-books/test_getTotalPrice.md

 # **getTotalPrice(id)**

-## Test 1: Returns the total price of the book including the total price of the extras
+## Test 1: Returns the total price of the book including extras

 Test data: